tmonty12/receipete/README.md

 ### Installation

-1. Clone repo to your computer.
+1. Clone this repository to your computer.
+`git clone `